thacuber2a03/toast/README.md

 // ...
 ```

-Here's also a pretty pointless equal values assertion implemented
+Here's also a (rather pointless) equal values assertion implemented
 with the `assert.isTrue` call (for any two comparable types `T` and `U`):

 ```go